Aideepakchaudhary/Solidity-learning/Hardhat-simple-storage/README.md

 Add `hardhat gas reporter` to get the exact amount of gas each function is using.
 To add this run this command:
 `yarn add hardhat-gas-reporter --dev`

+To check if we have missed any line for testing, we use `solidity coverage`.

+Install Solidity coverage by : `yarn add --dev solidity-coverage`